geekbrownbear/ytdlp4tt/README.md

 # ytdlp4tt

 Be mindful!
-You might have A LOT of
+You might have A LOT of liked/shared videos.
+Check the files from step 2 for an estimate on how many videos you will end up with.
+10k vids ~= 40GB from my testing.

 1. Get your Account Data from TikTok (example file `user_data_tiktok.json`).
 From TikTok KB: